PDD-2024/.github/profile/README.md

-# MADR 3081W - Programming Design and Analysis
+# MADR 3081W - Programming Design and Development

 **Language of Instruction:** English